 - Some people told us they like the Hamilton Petite Shrubb, but in our testing the grassy Rhum Agricole flavor is much harder to work with.

 - Total Wine’s house brand Drillaud is considerably less expensive and still makes a fine Mai Tai.
-So, this is the one to get if you’re looking to save a little money.

-- I’ve heard from several people who prefer Bol’s Orange Curacao and even found it the best in blind taste tests.
+- We heard from several people who prefer Bol’s Orange Curacao and even found it the best in blind taste tests.
 In our testing we found it be thin and without the depth of DeKuyper and the premium brands, though there aren’t unpleasant flavors..

 Does it really make a difference?

 True story.
-In the late summer of 2019, I was visiting Smuggler’s Cove in San Francisco.
-This was the home of what I told everyone was my number one Mai Tai.
+In the late summer of 2019, I was visiting Smuggler’s Cove in San Francisco, the best Mai Tai in the city.
 Not always perfect, but more often than not very close and certainly a consistently excellent Mai Tai.
 But on this day I took one sip from the Mai Tai and noticed that something was off.
 I tasted again.
 It definitely was not right.

 I asked the bartender if they had recently changed their Orange Curacao and the bartender confirmed this change.
 Whereas previously they used the Dry Curacao they were now using Hamilton Petite Shrubb.
 Due to that brand’s grassy Rhum Agricole base, even that small half ounce of liqueur really changed the flavor profile of the cocktail.